-Probably the visit will have brought you some time; if you are in the area, Kanoa recommends a snack famous Taverna Aguilar, just 8 minutes walk from the Royal Alcazar; here you can enjoy excellent Tapas, perhaps accompanied by a good glass of red wine.
-You will be welcomed in an informal place with cheap prices.
+Near the area, you can have a snack at the famous Taverna Aguilar, just 8 minutes walk from the Royal Alcazar; here, you can enjoy excellent Tapas, accompanied, perhaps, by a good glass of red wine.
+You will be welcomed in an informal restaurant with cheap prices.

 After having put your stomach in safety ... with a short walk you will reach the wonderful Seville Cathedral.

-Recently it has been estimated as the largest church in the world, higher even than Saint Peter e St. Paul of London; the closer you get closer to it, the more you realize its great breadth.
+Recently it has been estimated as the largest church in the world, higher even than Saint Peter e St. Paul of London; the closer you get to it, the more you realize its majesty.

-Famous for storing at the Puerta de Los Principes la tomb of Christopher Columbus, the church consists of five interior naves, in Gothic style, and two chapels, the Royal Chapel and the Cappella Maggiore.
-The first is dominated by a Renaissance dome; the second houses paintings depicting scenes from the life of Christ and the Virgin.
+Famous for storing at, the Puerta de Los Principes, la tomb of Christopher Columbus, the church consists of five internal naves, in Gothic style, and two chapels, the Royal Chapel and the Cappella Maggiore.
+The first is dominated by a Renaissance dome; the second contains paintings depicting scenes from the life of Christ and the Virgin.

-La Giralda it is one of the symbols of Seville, first Minaret and then from the 1402 Campanile of the Famous Cathedral.
-Built between the 1184 and the 1196, it is 96 meters high and owes its name to the Italian bronze sculpture, added in the 1568, which turns on itself according to the wind.
+La Giralda it is one of the symbols of Seville, first Minaret and, then, from 1402, Bell Tower of the Famous Cathedral.
+Built between the 1184 and the 1196, it is 96 meters high and owes its name to the Italian bronze sculpture, added to the 1568, which turns on itself depending on the wind.

-The decorations and colors make the Giralda the best example of Islamic architecture found in Spain, we are talking about the third Almohad construction minaret in the world together with that of Rabat and Marrakech.
+Decorations and colors make Giralda the best example of Islamic architecture in Spain.
+Moreover, there is talk of the third Minaret of Almohad construction in the world, together with that of Rabat and Marrakech.

 Kanoa now advises you to move to the west bank of the river Guadalquivir to admire and discover the characteristic district of Triana, where the ancient city and the modern city coexist.

-Originally, Triana it was a district of sailors, workers, industrialists and potters and, even today, entering the neighborhood, you can buy ceramics made by hand in workshops.
+Originally, Triana it was a neighborhood of sailors, workers, industrialists and ceramists and, even today, entering the neighborhood, you can buy the hand-made ceramics in the laboratories.

-A very precious outdoor living room ... this square conveys a sense of beauty like few other places in the world; it was built in 1929 on the occasion of the Iberoamerican Exposition, based on a project by the Sevillian artist Gonzalez.
+An outdoor living room ... this square conveys a sense of beauty, and charm, like few other places in the world.
+It was built in the 1929 on the occasion of the Ibero-American Exhibition, designed by the Sevillian artist Gonzalez.

-The square is located inside the beautiful Maria Luisa Park, we can state that it is a Open air museum, Kanoa reports, the round of Gustavo Adolfo Bécquer, Hermanos Quintero and, finally, that of Princess Maria Luisa herself.
+The square is located inside the beautiful Maria Luisa Park.
+It is a Open air museum.
+Worth noting are the roundabouts of Gustavo Adolfo Bécquer, Hermanos Quintero and, finally, that of Princess Maria Luisa herself.

-Regarding the fountains, do not miss the Lions and the Frogs, and the ponds of the Lotus and the Ducks.
+Also not to be missed are the Fountains of the Lions and the Frogs, and the ponds of the Lotus and the Ducks.

-Kanoa now recommends relaxing by admiring Seville from another perspective.
-On board one of the many boats along the Guadalquivir river, you will find numerous shipping companies that will offer you a boat tour; on average the tour costs from 13 to 16 euro, for a duration of about an hour.
+The weekend in Seville could continue, relaxing on one of the many boats that sail along the Guadalquivir; you will find numerous shipping companies that will offer you the boat tour; on average the tour costs from 13 to 16 euro, for a duration of about an hour.

 For lunch Kanoa takes you to the very famous Mercado De Feria: an incredible experience, inside the true flavors of Seville.
-Starting from Plaza d'Espana, walk up to Menendez Pelayo and take the C3 Bus to Pedro San Sebastian, after about 25 minutes get off at Resolzna Feria, walk for 5 minutes and you will find yourself in front of a huge market where they sell everything.
+Starting from Plaza d'Espana, walk to Menendez Pelayo and take the C3 Bus to Pedro San Sebastian, after about 25 minutes get off at Resolzna Feria, walk for 5 minutes and you will find yourself in front of a huge market where they sell everything.
+More info from here.